-Tibetan food, like Tibetan people and their culture, has a very distinct character.
-Many people have given Tibetan cuisine a bad reputation while others like it and think it's not that bad.
 Whether it's tasty or not, you need to try it yourself.
-Even if you have explored all Tibet attractions, your trip to tibet is never complete without trying tibetan food.
+Even if you have explored all Tibet attractions, your trip to Tibet is never complete without trying Tibetan food.

-Tibetan people have unique food and drink due to the high altitude, harsh climate, their religious belief and ethnic customs.
-Their diet mainly consists of meat, milk and other high protein food to help them fight the cold.
-Tibetans eat a lot of yak meat and mutton but they don't eat horse, dog, donkey or even fish.
+Tibetan people have unique food and drink due to special geographic condition of high altitude, harsh climate, their traditional religious belief and ethnic customs.
+Daily diet mainly consists of meat, milk and other high protein food to help them fight the cold.
+Tibetans often eat a lot of yak meat and mutton but they don't eat horse, dog, donkey or even fish.

 Most Popular Tibet Tour Packages